junxit/us-congress-bills-111/bill.md

 ---
 legis-num: H.R.
 2847
-congress: 111th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Eleventh Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 2847

-That the Senate agrees to the amendment of the House of Representatives to the amendment of the Senate to the bill (H.R.
-2847) entitled “An Act making appropriations for the Departments of Commerce and Justice, and Science, and Related Agencies for the fiscal year ending September 30, 2010, and for other purposes.”, with the following
+> Making appropriations for the Departments of Commerce and Justice, and Science, and Related Agencies for the fiscal year ending September 30, 2010, and for other purposes.

-*In lieu of the matter proposed to be inserted by the amendment of the House to the amendment of the Senate insert the following:*

 ## § 1.
 Short title; amendment of 1986 Code; table of contents